davidsntg/azure-application-gateway-microhack/1-scenario.md

 ## Task 2: Review Frontend IP configurations

-> Frontend IP configurations defines the IP address used by Application Gateway to receive incoming HTTP(S) requests.
+> Frontend IP configurations define the IP address used by Application Gateway to receive incoming HTTP(S) requests.
 >
 > Application Gateway can have at most one public ip and one private ip configured, no more.